New on Outlaw Poetry

 A simple submission guide-line for Outlaw Poetry: 10 $ per submission, limited to 3 poems per shot.
-Won’t you throw 10 bucks in a poor outlaw’s hat and submit your poem after you get redirected back to this site?
+Won’t you throw 10 bucks in a poor outlaw’s hat and submit your poem or three after you get redirected back to this site?

 Cattails, Bill Domonkos, 2015 (Photo: Mug Shot from the 1930’s, Tyne & Wear Archives & Museums)